Maxwell21/UT_GameEventSystem/README.md

 ### GameEvent
 Type: DataAsset

-Function: Contains all information of an event like, what is require for being activated or what is the status for being status complete, or when the GameEvent is complete it can automatically try activate anothers.
+Function: Contains all information of an event, like what is require for being activated or what is the status for being status complete, or when the GameEvent is complete it can automatically try activate anothers.

 ### GameEventBehavior
 Type: Object (not spawnable)